mustafak43/artaKalma-household-management/README.md

 # Firebase Notification Sender

-The 'Firebase Notification Sender' project, which was created for competition in Turkey called TEKNOFEST, is aimed at simplifying household management and communication.
+The 'Firebase Notification Sender' project, which was created for a competition in Turkey called TEKNOFEST, is aimed at simplifying household management and communication.

 ## Overview